rero/rero21.ch/content/post/editeur-en-evolution.en.md

 tags: ["rero-ils", "release", "display", "metadata"]
 ---

-With another month elapsed, a new version of {{< smallcaps "rero ils" >}} is available on the [test interface][1].
+With another month elapsed, a new version of RERO ILS is available on the [test interface][1].
 The work of the development team to improve the software continues with a new update that should be of interest to cataloguing professionals.
 Comprehensive release notes can be found on the project's Github page : [`v0.11.0`][2].

 <!--more-->